muvanpersie/yolo-fastest-pytorch/README.md

 ```
 Press `Esc` to quit.

 Here is an example result of BDD100k test task!
-It seems not bad!
+It looks not bad!
 ![exmple](pics/example.jpg)

 ## 4. Evalution